publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.3.3] - UNRELEASED =

+* Fixed:
+* Fixed the context in translations for date picker in the Story Budget module

 = [1.3.2] - 2017-05-04 =
 * Fixed:
 * Fixed the list of Add-ons, to list correctly the installation and activation status